Patriotic Poems

 This patriotic song lyric could take its place among Tea Party songs, and you can find the free sheet music to it on the Internet.
 Just type into Google "battle hymn of the republic free public domain sheet music."
 This public domain sheet music may arrive yellowed or torn, because it's old, but it's free.

-I give permission for you to sing, perform or use this patriotic song, for non-commercial applications (not for money or anything of value), provided that you put beneath the lyric, each time and everywhere it is printed, the following attribution:
+I give permission for you to sing, perform or use this patriotic verse, a patriotic message in a song, for non-commercial applications (not for money or anything of value), provided that you put beneath the lyric, each time and everywhere it is printed, the following attribution:

 Lyric by Joanna Fuchs